Chaplaincy services are available for all students. Find out more about individual chaplain's details.

 What is a chaplain?

-Chaplaincy is one way that religious groups connect with and serve the University community.
+A chaplain is a person appointed by a religious group to support the students and staff of the University.
 Each Chaplain is appointed with the approval of the Vice-Chancellor, and is dedicated to working in a context of respect for all religions and expressions of faith.
-Chaplains are not employed by the University, but by the faith group to whom they are accountable.
+We are part of the broader support network at the Uni, and available for online or phone conversations right now if you need to talk.

 How could a chaplain help you?

-Students and staff from all faiths – or no faith – are welcome to make contact with a chaplain to discuss matters of faith and spirituality, or to find out more about their faith tradition.
+Chaplains are here to support you.
+Students and staff from all faiths – or of no faith – are welcome to make contact with a chaplain to talk about your life, discuss matters of faith and spirituality, or to find out more about their faith tradition.
+Whatever is on your mind, the chaplains are here to listen.

 - Student groups you can join